teradici/deploy/dev/domain-controller/README.md

 The following template outlines the account requirements, deployment parameters, deployment procedures and post-deployment capabilities that the solution provides.

- ## Account Requirements
+## Deployment Prerequisites

-You must have an Azure account and subscription that does not require multi-factor authentication.
+You must have an Azure account and subscription.
 You must have a valid registration code for Teradici Cloud Access Software (CAS) to be able successfully connect to, and deploy, CAM.
 To purchase a CAS license or for more information on the solution visit [Teradici Cloud Access Software.](http://www.teradici.com/products/cloud-access/cloud-access-software)

 **NOTE:** To learn how to deploy CAS on Microsoft Azure go to [Deploy Teradici Cloud Access Software on Azure.](https://github.com/teradici/pcoip-agent-azure-templates/blob/master/README.md)

-The default method is for a service principal account to be created during deployment.
-This account will be used by the CAM deployment scripts to sign in.
-In order to achieve this the Azure administrator must have owner access to the subscription.
-The administrator must be able to locally login from one of the deployed machines.
+By default, the CAM deployment scripts will create a service principal account for CAM to use after deployment.
+In order for the CAM deployment scripts to create this service principal, you must pass an account to the **AzureAdminUsername** parameter which meets the following criteria:

-In some instances this flow will not work, for example accounts with access restrictions or other policies, this requires the service principal account to be manually created by the administrator.
-Once a service principal account has been created the CAM deployment scripts will use the account to sign in.
+1. the account must have owner access to the subscription (to be able to set access policies)
+1. the account must be able to be programatically logged in without user interaction.
+This means:
+   1. it must be an organizational account, not a Microsoft account.
+   1. it must not require multi-factor authentication.

+If you are not in posession of an account which meets the criteria, you must create a service principal account before deploying CAM.

 There are multiple ways to manually create a service principal account.
 See [Creating a Service Principal Account](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) for instructions on how to do it from the Azure portal.
 Once the service principal account has been created, complete the following steps so that CAM can use the account to sign in:
 1. Give the service principal contributor access to a new resource group.